gateclosed/gateclosed.github.io/source/2015-07-10-getting_a_job_in_berlin.html.markdown

 tags: Working, Germany, Berlin
 ---

 Lets start by saying that this is no easy task.
 I overheard a conversation with two guys a while back - *Guy 1* was a house-painter by trade.
-He was ready to work - would bring his van over from London, with all his brushes and rollers and make a lift in Berlin.
+He was ready to work - would bring his van over from London, with all his brushes and rollers and make a life in Berlin.
 Simples. *Guy 2* told him, in no uncertain terms, that for every one of him, there were 100 Polish house-painters who were willing to work longer, harder and for less money than he was.

 Now, I don't know about Polish painters or their work ethic, but what I do know is that as an Australian in Berlin it's tough to find work.
 The figures speak for themselves.
 Currently unemployment in Berlin is at 10.8%.
 That's high.